 We would encourage you to come and visit the puppies if at all possible, though, so that you can see them as they develop, and so that you get to know them even if they can’t go home with you yet.

-To be absolutely honest, if this is one of the first questions you have, the odds are that you’re not the kind of home we’re looking for.
-At the same time, it’s a fair question since some “designer” breeds are sold in the neighborhood of $5,000 or more!
+To be absolutely honest, this is an understandable but ultimately unhelpful question.
+It’s understandable since some “designer” breeds—or dogs from for-profit breeders—are sold in the neighborhood of $5,000 or more!
+It’s not particularly useful in our opinion because it will be dwarfed by the cost of feeding and caring for your puppy for the first few years, and therefore we don’t think it’s a good criteria for choosing a breeder.
 When it comes down to it, a good, reputable, and respectable breeder isn’t breeding dogs in order to make money, because they aren’t in the business of selling dogs, they’re in the “business” of trying to breed their ideal dog.
 To that extent, we place puppies “at cost”, based on the cost of whelping, rearing, and health-testing; this isn’t a money-making venture.
-(And if you want a ballpark, it’s roughly less than one-third of the “designer” amount mentioned previously.)
+As a ballpark, it’s roughly one-third of the “designer” amount mentioned previously.

 For the most part, yes!
 We were particular about naming Disa and Spyros, so we fully understand wanting to choose a name that “fits”.
 Since all of our puppies are registered with the AKC, we will work with you to find a registered name that reflects the day-in/day-out “call name” you end up choosing.
 For example, Banjo, Delilah and Cowboy were all named by their new families, and we came up with AKC registered names that reflect those names.
 (We kept Dresden and Gable long enough that we chose their names, but the same process applied.)